Build Better Strategies, Part 6: Evaluation

 “Please Send Me a Trading System!”

 “It should produce 150 pips per week.
-With the best indicators that you know.
+With the best EAs and indicators that you know.
 How much does it cost?
 Please also send live histories of your top systems.”

-Although we often get such requests, we still don’t know the best indicators and can’t send live histories.
-We do not invent algo trading systems, but program them from clients’ specifications.
-And we do not trade them, except for testing.
-But after almost 1000 systems, we can see a pattern emerging.
-Which algo trading strategies do usually work?
+Although we often get such requests, we still don’t know the best indicators, don’t believe in best EAs, and don’t sell top systems.
+We do not sell algo trading systems at all, but only program them for clients after their specifications.
+We do not trade them, except for testing.
+But after programming almost 1000 systems, we can see a pattern emerging.
+Which trading strategies do usually work?
 Which will fall apart already in the backtest?
 Here’s a ranking of all systems we did so far, with a surprising winner.
 Continue reading ““Please Send Me a Trading System!””

 Petra on Programming: The Gann Hi-Lo Activator